OPmasterLEO/MasterCombatX/README.md

 ### Update
 1. Download the new jar from [here](https://github.com/OPmasterLEO/MasterCombatX/releases/latest)
 2. Replace the old jar with the new one
-3. Delete the old `config.yml` and restart your server
+3. Delete the old `config.yml` and restart your server # NOT always required
-4.
 ![bStats](https://bstats.org/signatures/bukkit/MasterCombatX.svg)
 <hr>